-For example, you can encourage social interaction by playing different games with your child that will teach them how to communicate with their language.
+For example, says Psychology Today, you can encourage social interaction by playing different games with your child that will teach them how to communicate with their language.

 You can position yourself during these playdates close to an eye level with your child to encourage physical and social interactions.

-Some parents find that mimicking the sounds their children make and their behaviors encourage their kids to be more vocal.
+Some parents find that mimicking their children’s sounds and behaviors encourages their kids to be more vocal.

 Don’t neglect nonverbal communication just because you are trying to get sentences out of your child.